DwailanF/Device_Inventory_Dashboard/README.md

 <h1>📦 Device Inventory Management System</h1>

-This project was built in GoogleSheets & Google Apps Script, it was built for the management of devices that are spread across multiple fantasy franchise retail locations.
-Its purpose is for easy, simple tracking and optimization of current & future inventory.
+<h3>This project was built in GoogleSheets and Google Apps Script.
+It was built for managing devices that are spread across multiple locations, examples provided are "Fantasy Franchises".
+Its purpose is for easy, simple tracking, and optimization of current or future inventory.</h3>

 💡 Why Was It Built?